wryanj/gt_fsf_hw10_team_profile_generator/README.md

 ## Questions
 Email me at ryanjohnson9685@gmail.com for more information.
-You can also find me on github with the user name wryanj.
-Check my profile out here: https://github.com/wryanj

 ## Credits
 For this assignment I utilized class notes and recordings, as well as some MDM and W3 schools.
 I also reviewed the npm documentation for jest and inquirer for specific questions dealing with setup and validation.